Narimm/OpenVPMS/src/doc/readme.txt

      and build <TOMCAT_HOME>/webapps/openvpms

 2.6 Customisation
-  If you have customised version of propercase.properties, help.properties, or messages.properties you need to install these in
+  If you have customised versions of propercase.properties, help.properties, or messages.properties you need to install these in
   <TOMCAT_HOME>/webapps/openvpms/WEB-INF/classes/localisation
   You can simply overwrite the default propercase.properties with your own version.